A Guide to Exploring Downtown Greenville, South Carolina

 Where to get breakfast

 Biscuit Head – A very popular Asheville based establishment known for its’ gigantic biscuits (“as big as a cat’s head” as their slogan goes) and creative jam and honey bar.
 This place is super popular with a line outside the door right at opening, and oftentimes, throughout the morning!
-Get here early or be prepared to wait a long time – fortunately they have free coffee to keep you company!
+Get here early or be prepared to wait a long time.
+Do try the Biscuits with Gravy (a delicious vegan sweet potato version is available).

 Tupelo Honey – A popular Southern breakfast chain featuring regional inspired fare including Sweet Potato pancakes and amazing homemade biscuits.